 Atop of her work in research, Dr Herbert has also co-authored The Australian Stem Cell Handbook.
 She is a member of the American, Australian and European Societies of Haematology and Oncology and American Society for Bone Marrow Transplantation.

-Dr Rebecca Lim is a stem cell researcher at The Hudson Institute of Medical Research.
+Associate Professor Rebecca Lim is a stem cell researcher at The Hudson Institute of Medical Research.
 Transitioning from a solely academic world to that of commercialisation, Rebecca is a strong advocate for entrepreneurship, fuelled by her recent experiences within the industry.
 Having secured up to $5m in funding since 2010 and attracting investor attention at the recent BIO SPARK conference, Rebecca sees commercialisation as a fundamental launching pad to her career as an academic entrepreneur.

-Dr Rebecca Lim began her research career after graduating from The University of Western Australia with a PhD.
+Rebecca Lim began her research career after graduating from The University of Western Australia with a PhD.
 Today, she holds the position of deputy head at the Ritchie Centre where she leads the Regenerative Medicine and Cellular Therapies Theme.
 There, she works with a dedicated team, understanding the regenerative potential of amniotic epithelial cells in repairing the damaged lungs of neonatal babies.

 BSc (Hons), PhD